asvilela/code-challenge/README.md

 4 - Are Pubs registered?
 For this development I considered that all pubs are registered and that the delivery route would be assembled through the address.

-### For this development I have considered the collections of data:
+### For this development I have considered the collections of data
 - Routes
 - Pubs
 - Address